 As a parent, or family member, it’s important to know that your child/loved one will be cared for in the event of your death.
-Individual(s) selected as guardian have a major responsibility.
+Individual(s) selected as guardians have a major responsibility.
 Unfortunately, guardianship is not always cut and dry.
 For example, guardianship may be granted on the basis of lack of mental/physical capacity.
 Also, guardianship over minors or individuals with special needs involving government benefits have specific legal requirements.
-Overall, Guardianship in Michigan is complicated, and should never be taken lightly; it’s vital to have an experienced Michigan Guardianship Attorney help you through these proceedings.
+Overall, Guardianship in Michigan is complicated, and should never be taken lightly; it’s vital to have an experienced estate attorney help you through these proceedings.

 How Our Lawyers Can Help

 Sean J Nichols, PLLC helps with many aspects of guardianship.
 Several of these aspects include:

 - Setting up special needs trusts

 Michigan Guardianship Laws

 In Michigan, there are several types of guardianship that can be classified into two main categories: Guardianship over minor children, and guardianship over adults (generally due to illness or incapacity).

 Guardianship Over Minors – Laws regarding legal guardianship over minors (under 18 years old) are outlined in Section 700.5215 of The Michigan Legislature.

 Adult Guardianship – Laws regarding guardianship over adults and/or incapacitated individuals are outlined in Section 700.5313 of the Michigan Legislature.